alinnman/celestial-navigation/maths/horizondip.md

 Note that Al-Biruni's calculation was made without knowledge of refraction and also with measurements with partially unkown units of measurement (in today's units).
-Hi didn't get a very exact result for the radius $R$.
+He didn't get a very exact result for the radius $R$.
 His primary finding was the method he used, and the discovery of the dip of the horizon.
 Insert different values and we get: